 Your answers to the last question might have involved altruistic responses – like the good of the world, the right thing to do, and such other moralistic reasons.

 Educating the marginalized has been viewed from a charity model point of view.
 Accepting the marginalized, such as the poorer sections of society, the girl students (in some cases), various minorities, and children with disabilities is viewed as a noble gesture from the mainstream community towards the marginalized.
 As long as such a mindset is in place, the mainstream community loses out on a lot of potential benefit.

 Food for Thought: How can interacting with the disabled population benefit the mainstream population?

 Our education can get us a lot of wealth and material goods.
 It also confers upon us the resulting happiness of acquiring such wealth, such as privileged status and connections.
 But can the richest man in the city breathe better air than the poorest man in the city?
 Can the rich drive on better pothole free roads than the poor?
 What then is one’s personal wealth useful for?

 Personal wealth is rarely useful to create public wealth (clean air, clean water, crime-free cities, bridges and roads, etc).
 To develop public wealth, the resources of society have to be developed, and there is no greater resource than the people of the country.

 Every single person’s potential needs to be developed fully in order for ALL of us to enjoy a high standard of living.
 We have to grow public wealth by educating every single person in society, and not just in academics.

-OK, but why does such education have to happen at my school?
+However, why does such education have to happen in an inclusive setting?

-Ponder this: Have you heard of the zero-sum game?
+Have you heard of the zero-sum game?
 It states that for one to win, another has to lose.
 Is education a zero-sum game?
 Does including the disabled population in our schools take away from the neuro-typical students?
 Or does it enrich the character of all students?